Daimler Truck predicts engine job losses in transition to 'green' trucks

 "If we already had the trucks today that we will have in 2025 and beyond, we wouldn't sell a single one.
 Why?
 Because we have no hydrogen fuelling network," he said.

-The German company and rival Volvo AB last month called for EU policies to boost fuelling infrastructure.
+The German company and rival Volvo AB (VOLVb.ST) last month called for EU policies to boost fuelling infrastructure. read more

 "The fear of running out of power is the issue where the customer is the most sceptical," Daum said.
 "The decisive edge will be the availability of fuelling infrastructure."